Lip Reading For Deaf People: Does it Really Help?Published On

-However, this is not always easy, as no matter how good at lipreading you are, there are some conditions that are difficult to work in.
-For instance, lipreading is especially difficult in large, noisy gatherings and meetings and places where you are listening to speakers with no loop system in place.
+However, this is not always easy, as no matter how good at lipreading you are, there are some conditions are difficult to work in.
+For instance, lipreading is especially difficult in large, noisy gatherings and meetings and places where you listening to speakers with no loop system in place.

 How to Read Lips More Comfortably

 Learning to lipread a never-ending process.
 There are various formations to learn, different dialects, etc. Also, every face is different, which is dealing in its way with words.
 However, the more you learn, the more your confidence will grow, and the more your communication ability will get enhanced and more robust.
 Some ways of making things more comfortable are-

 - Asking people to look at you and speak clearly.

 - Asking them not to cover their mouth, and to speak a little slower and clearly.
 But with regular rhythm and intonation.

 - Asking them to face you and keep still, if possible.

 - Finding a quiet place to have your conversation if possible.
 Soft furnishings, and curtains help to absorb noise and make lipreading easier.

 - Making sure the room is well lit and there is light on the other person’s face.